guilhermevigneron/tailoredcv/README.md

 - **Impactful Language**: Use strong action verbs and quantify your achievements whenever possible in this section to maximize its impact.

 ---

-### Final Note:
-The goal of manual refinement is to enhance the visual appeal and readability of your CV for human readers without compromising its ATS compatibility.
-Subtlety and professionalism are key.
-Focus on clear structure, consistent styling, and impactful content.